Skip to content Skip to footer navigation

 Bluetooth

-Bluetooth connections use a "pairing" arrangement, where the two devices (music player or smartphone and wireless speaker) connect.
-Generally, connecting via Bluetooth is easy and doesn't require any network support, which means you can pair to a speaker just about anywhere.
-NFC (Near Field Communication) support in a wireless speaker can prove useful in the initial setup where you connect by simply touching the speaker with the smartphone for a connection.
+Bluetooth connections use a "pairing" arrangement, where the two devices connect.
+Generally, connecting via Bluetooth is easy and doesn't require an internet connection, which means you can pair to a speaker just about anywhere.

 Wi-Fi

-The big advantage of Wi-Fi speakers is that you can control several of them over a network (we recommend no more than five).
-You can play the same music over a number of speakers scattered across the home, play different music from specified speakers (if you have more than one), or even play in stereo by making two speakers play the left and right channels.
-In some cases you can take this to extremes and create a multi-channel (5.1) scenario, but this isn't a cost-effective option given the price of these products.
+You can play the same audio over a number of speakers scattered across the home, play different music from specified speakers (if you have more than one), or even play in stereo by making two speakers play the left and right channels.

-Wi-Fi also has enough bandwidth to support uncompressed, high-fidelity streaming, but lacks the convenience of Bluetooth as you have to connect the speakers to a network.
+But while Wi-Fi also has enough bandwidth to support uncompressed, high-fidelity streaming, but lacks the convenience of Bluetooth as you have to connect the speakers to a network.
 Networking via Wi-Fi is often tricky.
-The best speakers we've tested manage to connect to a network in minutes, but the worst can take many attempts – you may even need technical help.
+The best speakers we've tested manage to connect to a network in minutes, but the worst can take many attempts.

 The wireless environment in your home can get very congested, so a speaker that supports both the 2.4GHz and 5GHz bands can help when you have a large amount of devices on your home wireless network.